UCL/rsd-talks/rsd/experiences.md

 Domain
 ------

-* From HPC codes to simple scripts
+* From HPC codes to analysis scripts and infrastructure code
 * From theoretical physics to digital humanities

 UCL Model